ykokw/iOS-SDK/README.md

 The classes are sub-classes of `MTLModel`, so you can use nifty [Mantle](https://github.com/Mantle/Mantle) functions.

 ### MODEEventListener
 `MODEEventListener` is a class to receive events delivered by `MODE cloud`.
-So you need to keep connection to `MODE cloud` and don't delete the object while you are waiting for events.
+So you need to keep connection to `MODE cloud` and don't delete the object while `App` is waiting for events.

 ## Simple example

-The following is the simple example code to listen the events.
+The following is a simple example code to listen to events.
 The sample code doesn't check errors, so you need more error checks if you want to reuse the code.

 You need to define project already on `MODE cloud` console page.
 Also you need to define `appId` on the page.
-Here we assume, projectId is `1234` and `appId` is `SampleApp1`
+If you want to know detail what are `appId` and `projectId`, please read [Getting Started with MODE](http://dev.tinkermode.com/tutorials/getting_started.html).
+Here we assume, `projectId` is `1234` and `appId` is `SampleApp1`

 ~~~
     // You have to trigger somewhere with button or menu.